AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 manages it and provides access.
 For other schools/departments, both are provided by Aalto ITS but you will have to figure out your school's policies yourself.
 It's even possible to directly collect data to these systems from lab equipment.
+(In general, "work" is organized by the Aalto hierarchy, while "teamwork" is flatter.
+If you consider yourself mainly Aalto staff who fits in the hierarchy, work is probably better.
+If you consider yourself a research who collaborates with whoever, teamwork is better.)

 CSC provides both high-performance Lustre filesystems (like Triton) and archive systems.

 In our :doc:`data management section <../data/index>`, we provide many more links to long-term data repositories, archival, and so on.
 The